 Arbor Realty Trust (ABR) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 1.35% over the past month, outpacing the Finance sector's loss of 5.62% and the S&P 500's loss of 4.46% in that time.
+Heading into today, shares of the real estate investment trust had lost 1.85% over the past month, lagging the Finance sector's gain of 0.44% and the S&P 500's gain of 2.65% in that time.

-Wall Street will be looking for positivity from Arbor Realty Trust as it approaches its next earnings report date.
-The company is expected to report EPS of $0.47, down 9.62% from the prior-year quarter.
+Arbor Realty Trust will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Arbor Realty Trust to post earnings of $0.47 per share.
+This would mark a year-over-year decline of 9.62%.
 Our most recent consensus estimate is calling for quarterly revenue of $161.9 million, up 77.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.78 per share and revenue of $704.2 million.
-These totals would mark changes of -11.44% and +51.09%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.78 per share and revenue of $704.2 million, which would represent changes of -11.44% and +51.09%, respectively, from the prior year.

-Any recent changes to analyst estimates for Arbor Realty Trust should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Arbor Realty Trust.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.6% higher.
-Arbor Realty Trust currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.6% higher.
+Arbor Realty Trust is currently a Zacks Rank #2 (Buy).

-In terms of valuation, Arbor Realty Trust is currently trading at a Forward P/E ratio of 9.7.
-For comparison, its industry has an average Forward P/E of 8.72, which means Arbor Realty Trust is trading at a premium to the group.
+Investors should also note Arbor Realty Trust's current valuation metrics, including its Forward P/E ratio of 9.56.
+Its industry sports an average Forward P/E of 8.83, so we one might conclude that Arbor Realty Trust is trading at a premium comparatively.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 232, putting it in the bottom 9% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 222, which puts it in the bottom 13% of all 250+ industries.

 Click to get this free report